jskov/action-nexus-publish/README.md

   Then I would go to the Action main class ([ActionNexusPublisher](./src/main/java/dk/mada/action/ActionNexusPublisher.java)) and just follow all branch points.

   Pay attention to handling of environment variables (where your secrets will be) and what gets printed to the console.
-  And verify that no other external communication/execution happens that could leak the secrets.
+  Verify that no other external communication/execution happens that could leak the secrets.

   And obviously be suspicious of my guidance :)